-If you choose to use social media in order to contact us or find out about our products or services, your profile information (including your preferences and interactions with us on Facebook, Instagram and Twitter) and information which you post on message boards which are relevant to our business.
+If you choose to use social media to contact us or find out about our products or services, your profile information (including your preferences and interactions with us on Facebook, Instagram and Twitter) and information you post on message boards that are relevant to our business.

 We might record and monitor communications with you, such as emails, text and phone conversations) for training, developmental, legal and quality purposes.

 The legal basis we rely on:

 The law on data protection sets out several different reasons for a company to collect and process your personal data.
 We use Legitimate Interest.
 In the situations where we collect and process your personal data, we require it to pursue our legitimate interests in a way which might reasonably be expected as part of running our business.